pconnell/DNDIO/README.md

 * Successfully enqueue and dequeue requests and responses between users and cloud services

-* Successfully store, read, and update character and campaign information to/from cloud services
+* Successfully store, read, and update character information to/from cloud services

+* Write scripts in Python to submit large volumes of requests to:

+    * Initialize new Discord channels and characters

+    * Submit updates to character stats

+    * Submit updates to character known spells

+    * Request lookups of available stat blocks and equipment information

+    *